jayozer/webp_converter/README.md

 **Optimize images and compress videos directly in your browser - no uploads, complete privacy.**

-A modern Next.js application for converting images to WebP format and compressing videos using browser-based FFmpeg.
-Built with privacy-first architecture where video processing happens entirely in your browser.
+A modern Next.js application for converting images to WebP format and compressing videos.
+Built with 100% privacy-first architecture where ALL processing (images and videos) happens entirely in your browser using native Canvas API and FFmpeg.wasm.

 ---

 ## ✨ Why This App is Different

-### 🔒 **Privacy-First Video Compression**
+### 🔒 **100% Privacy-First Processing**
-Your videos **never leave your computer**.
-Using WebAssembly-powered FFmpeg, all video compression happens directly in your browser.
-No server uploads, no cloud processing, complete privacy.
+Your images AND videos **never leave your computer**.
+All processing happens directly in your browser:
+- **Images**: Native Canvas API with built-in WebP encoding
+- **Videos**: FFmpeg.wasm (WebAssembly)
+No server uploads, no cloud processing, complete privacy guaranteed.

 ### ⚡ **Modern Web Technologies**
+- **Canvas API**: Browser-native image processing with WebP support
-- **FFmpeg.wasm**: Full-featured video processing running as WebAssembly in your browser
+- **FFmpeg.wasm**: Full-featured video processing running as WebAssembly
-- **Sharp**: Lightning-fast server-side image optimization
 - **Next.js 15 + React 19**: Latest web framework with advanced performance optimizations

 ### 🎯 **Professional Results**